2020 Summit League men's basketball tournament

 The 2020 Summit League men's basketball tournament was the postseason men's basketball tournament for the Summit League for the 2019–20 season.
-All tournament games were played at the Denny Sanford Premier Center in Sioux Falls, South Dakota, from March 7–10, 2020.
+All tournament games were played at the Denny Sanford Premier Center in Sioux Falls, South Dakota, United States, from March 7–10, 2020.

 First-seeded North Dakota State defeated North Dakota, 89–53, to set the Summit League Tournament record for the largest margin victory in the title game.
 They earned the Summit League's automatic bid to the NCAA Tournament, but it was canceled days after NDSU won due to the COVID-19 Pandemic.

 Seeds

 The top eight teams by conference record in the Summit League compete in the conference tournament.
 Teams are seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
 The tiebreakers operate in the following order: